arXiv/arxiv-docs/help/policies/privacy_policy.md

 ## Effective Date of Privacy Notice

-The privacy notice was last revised on [date goes here].
+The privacy notice was last revised on 2019-02-08.

 ## What information we gather during your visit